D3TONAT0R/UnityPackageTemplate/README.md

 # UnityPackageTemplate

-Template repository for future Unity packages.
+Template repository for Unity packages.

 The following files will need to be edited: